dreadedsoftware/2018_ScalaDays_TyDD/src/main/tut/_11_Category/lesson.md

 Along with names, there is an immense body of work inside of and outside of the software community; all we need is a willingness to be uncomfortable and internet access to follow along.

+#Exercises
+1. Show `processCoproduct` and `processProduct` are commutative semigroups by isomorphism.